-Teaching Abroad Benefits
+Teaching Abroad Benefits - Faculty Voices

-KIIS has 40+ years of Faculty-Led Education Abroad Experience.
+KIIS has over 45 years of Faculty-Led Education Abroad Experience.
 Faculty from all academic disciplines have opportunities to teach abroad on 25+ Summer & Winter programs in Africa, Asia, Europe and Latin America.
 KIIS handles student applications, payments, course registrations & orientations as well as overseas logistics and health & safety.

 “Each summer I look forward to the opportunity to introduce students to the language and culture of Austria, Southern Germany and Switzerland.
 The long and successful history of the KIIS Austria program ensures that students become immersed in the program setting, and our Austrian host families and support staff do a wonderful job of helping students feel at home and form lasting bonds abroad.”